The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 This phrasing is softer than "Will you join us?".
 It often appears in professional emails in Part 7.

-Questions about the Future Continuous test your ability to spot contextual clues.
-This is where many candidates get tripped up.
+Questions about the future continuous test your ability to spot contextual clues.
+This is where many candidates get caught out.

-If the sentence mentions a specific moment when the action will be ongoing, use the Continuous.
-If it is just a future action without a sense of progression, use the Simple Future.
+If the sentence mentions a specific moment when the action will be in progress, use the continuous.
+If it is just a future action without a sense of progression, use the simple future.

 The full form is will be + V-ing, never just "will + V-ing".
-This is a frequent mistake when trying to move too fast.
+This is a frequent mistake when trying to go too fast.

-"I'm working on the proposal next week" is possible in everyday English.
+"I'm working on the proposal next week" is possible in casual English.

-But for the TOEIC®, if the context is clearly future with markers like "next week", the Future Continuous is often the expected answer in multiple-choice questions.
+But in the TOEIC®, if the context is clearly future with markers like "next week", the future continuous is often the expected answer in multiple-choice questions.

-Certain words in the sentence point you directly toward the Future Continuous.
+Certain words in the sentence will point you directly to the future continuous.

 Markers for a Specific Moment: